 |North||Barasat, Madhyamgram BT Road, Uttarpara Serampore, Dum Dum|

-North Kolkata has well-developed infrastructure with major localities including Uttarpara, Barasat and Dum Dum.
+North Kolkata has a well-developed infrastructure with major localities including Uttarpara, Barasat, and Dum Dum.
 The zone has some key commercial centers in its vicinity and soon will have airport connectivity via Metro rail.

-What actually driving the real estate market in India is combination of multiple factors including low home loan rates, falling property prices and rising middle class income slabs (Excluding the pandemic period).
+What actually drives the real estate market in India is a combination of multiple factors including low home loan rates, falling property prices, and rising middle-class income slabs (Excluding the pandemic period).
 The banking and financing institutions are transferring the home loan interest rate cut benefits to the customers, which is pushing the real estate sales.

-In addition, the affordability for buying a house has also increased significantly in past decade.
-Even in 2020, the pandemic hit year, the affordability has increased despite huge reduction in annual household income due to lower home loan interest rate of around 7%.
-Eligible household income, the minimum household income to qualify for home loan to purchase a 1000 sq ft flat, have grown in past few years.
+In addition, the affordability for buying a house has also increased significantly in the past decade.
+Even in 2020, the pandemic hit year, the affordability has increased despite a huge reduction in annual household income due to a lower home loan interest rate of around 7%.
+Eligible household income, the minimum household income to qualify for a home loan to purchase a 1000 sq ft flat, has grown in past few years.

 Out of the total launches in Q3 2020, North and East Kolkata saw 56% and 22% unit launches, respectively.
-More than 50% units come under affordable category, while more than 20% units being in middle segment.
+More than 50% of units come under the affordable category, while more than 20% of units are in the middle segment.
 East and South Kolkata pushed the sales in Q3 2020, accounting for 33% and 36% of total unit sales, respectively.
-Despite the sales growth and reduction of 2% in unsold units, the unsold inventory remains at 42,650 units with majority of them being in affordable category at 66%.
+Despite the sales growth and reduction of 2% in unsold units, the unsold inventory remains at 42,650 units with the majority of them being in the affordable category at 66%.

-Kolkata is the only real estate market in the country that has registered upto 8% price rise for residential properties in 2020.
-The trend reflects a smart strategy adopted by major developers to focus on affordable segment.
-The trend will pick up in coming one to two years.
+Kolkata is the only real estate market in the country that has registered up to 8% price rise for residential properties in 2020.
+The trend reflects a smart strategy adopted by major developers to focus on the affordable segments.
+The trend will pick up in the coming one to two years.
 Residential real estate will be a good investment option in Kolkata in 2021 with lower home loan interest rates is a plus.
-The two most promising projects including Shriram Sunshine One in Uttarpara; and Godrej Seven at Diamond Harbour Road offer best value for money to homebuyers.
+The two most promising projects including Shriram Sunshine One in Uttarpara; and Godrej Seven at Diamond Harbour Road offer the best value for money to homebuyers.